-Print Markup Comments - Coming Soon!
+Print Markup Comments

 When you Print the file (or Save it as a PDF), the file, for example a Document will be displayed with the annotations over the file.
 The Comments will be available on the following page, along with some additional information which should make it easy to link the comment to the corresponding annotation.

-Navigating Markup Comments - Coming Soon!
+Navigating Markup Comments

-You will soon be able to navigate through your Comments Panel with new options for Search, Filter and Sort being added.
+Users can navigate through your Comments Panel with new options for Search, Filter and Sort being added.

 Click the Search icon located at the top right of the Comments Panel.
 Enter your search term and the results will automatically filter beneath.
-If the result Matches a Reply, then the Parent comment will also appear, alloing you to fully understand the context of the comment.
+If the result Matches a Reply, then the Parent comment will also appear, allowing you to fully understand the context of the comment.

 To clear and the search and return to your normal comment view, you can click the Clear icon or just click the back arrow next to the search box as demonstrated below.

 Users can Filter our Comments based on the Status, ie Resolved / Unresolved, the Annotation Type or the Order.